-Reports will usually be agreed with the relevant manager and the final agreed report will be copied to the relevant assistant director and strategic director.
-Reports identifying significant financial issues will also be copied to the Strategic Director - Resources.
+Reports will usually be agreed with the relevant manager and the final agreed report will be copied to the relevant head of service and strategic director.
+Reports identifying significant financial issues will also be copied to the Head of Finance.

-The Internal Audit Manager is responsible for monitoring and reporting to the Board on the extent of implementation of agreed internal audit recommendations.
+The Chief Risk and Assurance Manager is responsible for monitoring and reporting to the Board on the extent of implementation of agreed internal audit recommendations.

-The Internal Audit Manager submits regular reports to the Board and Audit and Standards Committee summarising the results of audits and progress in implementing audit recommendations.
+The Chief Risk and Assurance Manager submits regular reports to the Board and Audit and Standards Committee summarising the results of audits and progress in implementing audit recommendations.
 An annual report will be provided giving an opinion on the Authority's control environment and which feeds into the annual review of the effectiveness of the Authority's system of internal control and the Annual Governance Statement.